deccer/OpenSpace/README.md

 # HowToScript

 Just me trying out yet another way to write an engine from scratch.
-This time in C++23.
-Trying to keep everything in [Main.cpp](src/Main.cpp) and then abstract parts out into separate units or class when needed/necessary.
+This time in C++23. ~~Trying to keep everything in [Main.cpp](src/Main.cpp) and then abstract parts out into separate units or class when needed/necessary.~~ Looks like I just went past this point and did separate things out into separate units.

 I will be using OpenGL 4.6.
 Perhaps when I found a form or state I am happy with I might make it flexible enough to handle Vulkan too, let's see.